- (Varies, but about 1 quart) Rendered Lard

 Cube peeled potatoes into 1 inch chunks and place in a steamer basket over simmering water until very soft.
 The potato pieces should completely give way to the pressure of a fork.
 Immediately press the hot potatoes through a fine strainer into a bowl.
 Set the bowl aside to cool while you assemble the rest.

 Place the eggs and sugar in the bowl of a stand mixer fitted with the whisk attachement.
 Mix until the sugar has dissolved and the mixture becomes lighter in color.

 Add the buttermilk, melted butter and vanilla and continue to mix with the whisk attachment until well combined.
-Add the mashed potatoes and continue mixing until there are no obvious lumps.
+Add the mashed potatoes and continue whisking until there are no obvious lumps.